YamahJaleel/Luma/README.md

   <img src="assets/Preview 4.png" alt="Luma App Preview 4" width="200" height="400" style="margin: 10px;">
 </div>

-# Luma - Safety-First Dating
+# Luma

-Luma is a comprehensive safety-focused platform that empowers women to share experiences, verify concerns, and navigate the dating world with confidence through community-driven insights and anonymous reporting.
+Luma is a comprehensive safety-focused platform that empowers people to share experiences, verify concerns, and navigate the dating world with confidence through community-driven insights and anonymous reporting.

 ## 🛡️ Mission

-To create a truly protected space in the dating world where women can share experiences, verify concerns, and feel empowered without fear of exposure.
+To create a truly protected space in the dating world where people can share experiences, verify concerns, and feel empowered without fear of exposure.
 We believe in community-driven safety through anonymous experience sharing and verification.

 ## ✨ Core Features